 It suffers a lot of wear and tear throughout the year.
 It may or may not be fit for reuse.
 But with a little bit of care and maintenance, eBooks can be kept in a good condition.
 And the institute can loan it to the next batch of students.
 By the end of the year, you can ask your students to clear the eBooks of all the markings and annotations made by them, so that the next batch can start afresh.

-8. Share and Collaborate:
+8. Easy to Share and Collaborate:

 eBooks in classrooms enable teachers to promote collaboration and communication among students by allowing them to share content with their peers.
 Students belong to the social media generation where content is constantly being uploaded, shared, liked and commented on. eBook enables them to do the same on their learning platform.